Chandrika Kumaratunga: 2015 Sri Lankan presidential election

 On 21 November 2014 Kumaratunga formally announced her return to active politics at a press conference held by the country's opposition coalition, following weeks of speculation regarding her involvement in the coalition's decision-making.
-She successfully endorsed Maithripala Sirisena as the common candidate of the opposition in the 2015 Presidential election, who defeated Mahinda Rajapaksa.
-In the same year, Kumaratunga supported the United National Party in the General elections to avoid Rajapaksa becoming Prime Minister.
+She successfully endorsed Maithripala Sirisena as the common candidate of the opposition in the 2015 presidential election, who defeated Mahinda Rajapaksa.
+In the same year, Kumaratunga supported the United National Party in the general elections to avoid Rajapaksa becoming prime minister.
 In 2015 she was appointed as the chairperson of office for national unity and reconciliation to overlook national unity in Sri Lanka.

 2018 Maldivian presidential election

-In the aftermath of the 2018 Maldivian presidential election it was revealed that Kumaratunga was instrumental in forming the opposition alliance against the incumbent President Abdulla Yameen.
-Kumaratunga coordinated with opposition leaders both in the Maldives and in Sri Lanka bridging trust between the disputing opposition parties to form a coalition.
+In the aftermath of the 2018 Maldivian presidential election, it was revealed that Kumaratunga was instrumental in forming the opposition alliance against incumbent President Abdulla Yameen.
+Kumaratunga coordinated with opposition leaders in both the Maldives and Sri Lanka, bridging trust between the disputing opposition parties to form a coalition.

 2018 Sri Lankan constitutional crisis

-During the 2018 Sri Lankan constitutional crisis, Kumaratunga remained silent and she later claimed that she was not invited to the special convention of the SLFP on 4 December 2018.
+During the 2018 Sri Lankan constitutional crisis, Kumaratunga remained silent and later claimed she was not invited to the special convention of the SLFP on 4 December 2018.

-2019 Sri Lankan Presidential Election
+2019 Sri Lankan presidential election

-Kumaratunga endorsed Sajith Premadasa for the 2019 Sri Lankan presidential election.
+Kumaratunga endorsed Sajith Premadasa in the 2019 Sri Lankan presidential election.

+Following the election, Chandrika Bandaranaike Kumaratunga largely withdrew from active politics but remained vocal on national issues.
+She resigned as Chairperson of the Office for National Unity and Reconciliation (ONUR) in November 2019, shortly after receiving the 2019 Common Ground Award for her contribution to peace and reconciliation.

+In January 2020, the Sri Lanka Freedom Party (SLFP) removed her from the post of Attanagalla organiser for supporting Premadasa in the 2019 election, contrary to the party’s stance.
+In April 2024, she filed legal action against former President Maithripala Sirisena, seeking to prevent him from acting as SLFP chairman.

+Kumaratunga has continued to comment publicly on political and economic matters and has voiced concerns regarding her personal security and entitlements as a former president.
+In 2025, following the repeal of ex-presidential privileges, she announced plans to vacate her official residence while recovering from hip surgery.

+Electoral history

 Personal life

 Chandrika married actor and politician Vijaya Kumaratunga in 1978, who was assassinated on 16 February 1988, outside his residence in the presence of Chandrika and their two children, then aged five and seven.

 Their daughter, Yasodhara Kumaratunga born in 1980 and educated at Corpus Christi College, Cambridge and at St George's, University of London became a medical doctor and married Roger Walker a consultant medical practitioner from Dorset.
 Their son, Vimukthi Kumaratunga born in 1982 and educated at the University of Bristol became a veterinary surgeon.